Aklix/mcldocker/README.md

 - `docker-compose.yml`: Docker Compose configuration to manage containers.
 - `docker-compose.mclbuild`: Build configuration for creating the Docker images.
 - `cli-wrappers/`: Directory containing wrapper scripts for interacting with the containers.

+## Healt check scripts
+The health check script is a Python program that monitors container status.
+It verifies block synchronization and enables staking when blocks are synced.
+It also checks block validity through the explorer API, disabling staking if the chain forks and waiting for synchronization.
+If syncing fails, it will restart the chain.

+- **Start the health check**: Run `./start_health_check`, which runs in the background.
+- **Stop the health check**: Run `./stop_health_check` to terminate the health check process.
+- **Output log**: The health check log can be found in `health_check.log`.

 ## Troubleshooting